tlricherson/WERA-2025/3-Inclusive_and_Intersectional.md

 What do we do about missing data...and why is it missing in the first place?
 * [Mimi Onuoha](https://mimionuoha.com/) has started a repo to [explore this topic](https://github.com/MimiOnuoha/missing-datasets).
-* You may also be interested in this recent post on [four methods to deal with missing data](https://blog.socialcops.com/academy/resources/4-methods-missing-data/).
+* You may also be interested in this post from Prukalpa Sankar that shares [four methods to deal with missing data](https://blog.socialcops.com/academy/resources/4-methods-missing-data/).
 * Nathan Yau has also written about strategies to use when [visualizing incomplete or missing data sets](https://flowingdata.com/2018/01/30/visualizing-incomplete-and-missing-data/).
 * More importantly, what are we saying when our choice is not to include particular data?
 Watch the 2016 Eyeo presentation, [Setting Tangents around a Circle](https://vimeo.com/176869833), from [Josh Begley](https://joshbegley.com/) to learn more.